-Sadly, Pat lost his battle with cancer at the age of 69 but his dream still lives on.
+Sadly, Pat lost his battle with cancer at the age of 69, but his dream still lives on.
 He believed his final mission was to help raise money to build the PSS Home at Seamark Ranch, children's home, in Jacksonville, FL.
-He so he touched the lives of so many and will be greatly missed by all who loved and knew him.

 Seamark Ranch opened its doors to children in 2007.
 Located on a beautiful 468-acre campus in Northeast Florida, Seamark Ranch provides a traditional home environment where each child can experience the security of boundaries and the acceptance of unconditional love.
 They strive to heal wounds and help children prosper in faith, in school, and in the community.